-On acceptance of a valid application for subscription, units will be allotted and a confirmation specifying the number of units allotted by way of email and/or SMS within 5 Business Days from the date of closure of NFO will be sent to the Unit holder's registered e-mail address and/or mobile number.
+On acceptance of a valid application for subscription, units will be allotted and a confirmation specifying the number of units allotted within 5 Business Days from the date of closure of NFO will be sent to the Unit holder's registered e-mail address and/or mobile number.

 Subject to SEBI Regulations, Statement of Accounts will be sent to those unitholders whose registered email address / mobile number is not available with the Mutual Fund, unless otherwise required.
 Money would be refunded in respect of applications rejected, within five business days from the closure of the NFO period.
-The units of the Scheme shall be available for trading through NSE within five business days of allotment.
+The units of the Scheme shall be available for trading through NSE within five business days from the date of allotment.